How to get jewellery valued for insurance

 How to insure your jewellery after a valuation

-Once you have found a reputable person to value your jewellery, you will need to ensure that they provide all of the details your insurance company needs.
+Once you have found a reputable person to value your jewellery, you will need to ensure they provide all of the details your insurance company needs.

 Proof of appraisal

 Once the valuation is complete, you’ll likely be sent a document that proves the outcome of the appraisal.
 Either the original document or a copy should be sent to your insurance provider.
-If they will accept a copy, this is preferable as it reduces the risk of the document getting lost in the post.
+If they accept a copy, this is preferable as it reduces the risk of the document getting lost in the post.
 If you do send your original copy, you should make sure that it is returned to you.

 It’s advisable to make a copy for yourself and keep it in a separate place from the original.
-This is so, should an area of your home be damaged by water or fire, for example, you’ll still have proof of how much your jewellery is worth.
+This is so, should an area of your home be damaged by water or fire, you’ll still have proof of how much your jewellery is worth.

 Does jewellery go up in value?

-The value of your jewellery can change and so it may be worth items valued every two to five years.
+The value of your jewellery can change so it may be worth items valued every two to five years.
 This is particularly important if you want your insurance to remain valid, as some insurers will state that you need a valuation every so often to maintain cover.
 You should check your policy documents to confirm how often a valuation is needed.

 It’s quite rare for jewellery to increase in price.
 Just as a car depreciates as soon as you drive it off the forecourt, the price of a diamond can drop significantly as soon as you’ve left the shop.
 Only very rare diamonds can appreciate in value, such as coloured diamonds, ones of exceptional quality or of rare carat weight.